ansible/ansible-lint/docs/configuring.md

 :language: yaml
 ```

-## Pre-commit Setup
+## Pre-commit setup

-To use ansible-lint with [pre-commit], just add the following to your local
+To use Ansible-lint with [pre-commit], add the following to the `.pre-commit-config.yaml` file in your local repository.

-repo's `.pre-commit-config.yaml` file.
-Make sure to change **rev:** to be
-either a git commit sha or tag of ansible-lint containing
+Change **rev:** to either a commit sha or tag of Ansible-lint that contains `.pre-commit-hooks.yaml`.
-`.pre-commit-hooks.yaml`.

 ```yaml
 - repo: https://github.com/ansible/ansible-lint.git